 - 1-2 teaspoons Karachi masala (Pakistani curry powder) * see notes

-Remove lamb chops the refrigerator and let stand at room temperature for 30 minutes.
+- Remove lamb chops from the refrigerator and let stand at room temperature for 30 minutes.
 Discard excess marinade.

-Place lamb chops on an oiled broiler pan.
+- Place lamb chops on an oiled broiler pan.
 Broil chops until each side is nicely browned, 3-5 minutes per side.
-Remove from oven and let stand for 3-5 minutes before serving.
+Remove from the oven and let stand for 3-5 minutes before serving.